-Doctorate in Business Adminstration option in Accounting
+Doctorate in Business Administration option in Accounting

 The accounting PhD program produces high-quality academics who are prepared for successful